 I’ve defended numerous cases involving illegal possession of firearms and they are some of my favorite cases to defend.
 This is because, by their very nature, gun charges often implicate our basic rights to possess firearms, defend ourselves as free citizens, and to be free from unreasonable searches and seizures.
-As an Indianapolis firearms attorney, I can assure you that these are your rights and mine, and they are worth protecting.
+I can assure you that these are your rights and mine, and they are worth protecting.
 I love being a gun law attorney.
 The work is fulfilling.
-If you need a firearms attorney, call 317-721-9858 today!
+If you need a firearms attorney, call (317) 743-0771 today!

 What does an Indianapolis Firearms Attorney Do?

 An Indiana gun rights lawyer often works with the State of Indiana’s licensing agency, if a person is denied a concealed carry permit, an Indiana gun rights attorney might get involved to challenge the denial.
 Or, a gun rights lawyer may act as a criminal defense attorney to help their client defend against an allegation of a violation of firearm law.
 I act in both capacities.

 Call an Indiana Gun Rights Lawyer Today (317) 743-0771

 What You Need to Know if you’ve Been Charged with Possession of Firearm or Carrying a Handgun Without a License: